 - Holding Space

-Work environments seem to resonate more emotionally; creating a sense of value deeply felt.
+They seem to resonate more emotionally; creating a sense of value deeply felt.
 Something precious, vital, something closely related to our very humanity.
 A sense of sanctuary when under siege.
 It is about innate connection, about celebration of life, about Hope.
 It’s about a choice for intimacy with the life that sustains us.
 A choice against isolation, fragmentation, separation and despair.
 They transform ‘Eros’ into ‘Agape’, through reverence for life, a sense of urgent appreciation, through dignity granted to ourselves, all Humanity and life in general.
 Some further reading here.

 Some known practices to assist in creating Work Environments:

-On-boarding is given significant investment of time and attention to ensure new members are welcomed and supported.
+It is given significant investment of time and attention to ensure new members are welcomed and supported.
 To help integrate successfully into the organization and its culture, much attention is given to training and discernment.
 This often includes learning new relational skills, understanding what new philosophy means in practice and may include going through a rotation program.
 These programs teach common skills and provide an opportunity for new members to meet a wide range of people.
 New members are also encouraged to express their personal calling to see how it resonates with the organization’s purpose and to learn how they might support and nurture each other.
 Through these practices, a safe space is created, with each person is responsible to follow their own process of self–awareness and personal development.
 The daily practices offered, are the tools each person has available to define and follow their way.
 And only in this process of matching such an organizational approach with the individual’s responsibility for self-growth, can wholeness, self-management and listening to purpose flourish as further described here.

 Some known practices to assist in creating On-boarding Processes:

-Meetings are intentional acts of convergence for a specific purpose.
+They are intentional acts of convergence for a specific purpose.
 No longer the only avenue for decision making, they are formatted and convened suitably in accordance with need and in-Tention, in a spirit of open enquiry.
 They stimulate a significant level of presence, with an experience of deep encounter through respectful receiving and obtaining.
 They are designed to leverage co-intelligence to effectively cope with areas of change, information and doubt.
 Open to discussion and healthy debate, in an apparent manner as further described here.

 Some known practices to assist in creating Meeting Practices: